TomFogle/CloudAlgo/README.md

-# DataGhost
+#DataGhost

+###Overview
 Autoscaling API service to plug and play texts and text comparison methods.

-Uses Flask-RESTful API with python to allow users multiple options to compare texts.

-Boots up EKS cluster using Terraform and deploys text comparison app.
+###Breakdown
+The API portion of this project is the start of a platform where users can select from a number of similarity comparison methods to compare two texts.
+Will add an additional endpoint to accept requests from other APIs to compare batches of their own text.

+The infrastructure is based in AWS EKS, with an autoscaling cluster that deploys my dockerized API and is provisioned in Terraform.
 App can be substituted with a different image.

-Can be pulled from dockerhub with `docker pull dataghost/comptext`
+API can be pulled from dockerhub with `docker pull dataghost/comptext`

-–– Full CLI Instructions coming ––